AugurProject/augur-core/README.md

 	# randomized voter selection? - first x events expiring vote on in one ballot - random selection, then another ballot
 	# fast voting cycle first few days to get the <60% problem away from a branch
 	# e.g. what if not enough people vote
-	# or what if people get behind on voting
 	# rapid rbcr anytime to vote i'm alive if <60% of people vote after a few cycles or something
 	# max number of owners in a branch of rep. issues w/ sending rep etc